spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202304.0/glue-api/dynamic-data-api/dynamic-data-api-integration.md

 | --- | --- |
 | spy_dynamic_entity_configuration | table |

 Add configurations for dynamic entities.
-In order to do that follow the link [How to configure Dynamic Data Exchange API](/docs/scos/dev/glue-api-guides/{{page.version}}/dynamic-data-exchange-api/how-to-guides/how-to-configure-dynamic-data-exchange-api.html)
+In order to do that follow the link [How to configure Dynamic Data API](/docs/scos/dev/glue-api-guides/{{page.version}}/dynamic-data-api/how-to-guides/how-to-configure-dynamic-data-api.html)

 Ensure the following transfers have been created: